nakaizura/AVMR/README.md

 ## Example demo
 AVMR_demo_YVKIV.mp4

+The visualization of five generated video moments on five iterations is revealed above.
+The green line and green box indicate the ground truth, the black line and black box represent the generated video moment candidates.

 ## Dataset
 We provide two processed datasets: Charades-STA && TACoS The strategy of multi-scale sliding windows is utilized to segment each video with the size of [64, 128, 256, 512] frames with 80% overlap and we randomly selected 80% and 20% of them for training and testing, respectively.